scj643/vyos-documentation/docs/configuration/service/ssh.rst

   Disable password based authentication.
 Login via SSH keys only.
 This hardens security!

+.. cfgcmd:: set service ssh verify-required

+  Require FIDO2 keys to attest that a user has been verified (e.g. via a PIN).

+.. cfgcmd:: set service ssh touch-required

+  Require FIDO2 keys to attest that a user is physically present.

 .. cfgcmd:: set service ssh disable-host-validation

   Disable the host validation through reverse DNS lookups - can speedup login